Opening: Camp Moon River Camp Counselor

 Counselors should be interested in working with children and possess maturity, flexibility, a strong work ethic, and the ability to have fun.
 Counselors will be assigned to either a Program Specialist, a bunk of campers, and in some cases, both.

-- Upon hire, Counselors will complete mandatory trainings prior to the first day of camp.
+Upon hire, Counselors will complete mandatory training prior to the first day of camp.

 Assure campers are properly supervised at all times.

 Be responsible for leading or assisting with the teaching of activities.

 Actively participate in all program areas as assigned and provide assistance and support to Program Specialists.

 Maintain high standards of health and safety in all activities for campers and staff.